pulp-platform/snitch_cluster/README.md

 ![image](https://github.com/KULeuven-MICAS/snax_cluster/assets/26665295/9242dd65-be3a-4472-8ae5-e026992f6a95)

 SNAX supports several design-time and run-time configurations to support a variety of accelerators.
 For example, some design-time configurations include customizing the memory sizes, the interconnect structure connecting the accelerators to memory, the number of Snitch cores controlling accelerators, and so much more.
 For run-time configurations, we provide data streamers and reshufflers to aid accelerators in organizing data layouts in memory and managing data access patterns.
+SNAX is being co-developed with an MLIR-based toolchain, available at [KULeuven-MICAS/snax-mlir](https://github.com/KULeuven-MICAS/snax-mlir)

 ## Getting Started